harsha-simhadri/big-ann-benchmarks/t3/README.md

 The final ranking will be based on a computed score, which is the sum of the improvements in recall over the baseline for the participating databases.
 A submission must participate in at least 3 databases.

-Participants that cannot meet or exceed the baseline qps threshold for a dataset will be dropped from ranking consideration for that dataset.
+Participants that cannot meet or exceed the 2000 qps minimum threshold ( or 1762.363 qps for Text2Image ) for a dataset will be dropped from ranking consideration for that dataset.

 Please consult [this document](Ranking.md) for a detailed discussion about how the baseline is used to inform competition thresholds and participant scoring.